GkG0139/practice-int-101/book_store/README.md

 - `latestId` the variable stores the latest id used by the book store object and declares it as private and static (type: int)
 - `name` the variable stores the book name and declare it as private (type: String)
 - `books` the variable stores the books that are available and declared as private (type: Book[])
+- `size` the variable stores the size of bookshelf in the shop and declared as private (type: int)

 ### Constructor